matomo-org/developer-documentation/docs/core-team-workflow.md

 Another way to contribute is to submit a feature request when you realize there is something you need that is missing in Piwik.

 You can tell us what we can do to improve Piwik in the [Feature Suggestions forum](http://forum.piwik.org/index.php?showforum=3).
-Please check that it is not already in the [list of Piwik tickets](http://dev.piwik.org/trac/query?status=new&status=assigned&status=reopened&group=milestone&order=priority).
+Please check that it is not already in the [list of Piwik tickets](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&type=!Bug&group=milestone&col=id&col=summary&col=status&col=owner&col=type&col=priority&col=component&order=priority).

-When submitting a significant new feature, it is highly recommended to be as descriptive as possible when creating a ticket.
+When submitting a significant new feature, it is recommended to be as descriptive as possible when creating a ticket.
 The ticket should contain

 - a description of the product vision
 - a few use cases to show how useful this feature would be